jonesbs12/AutoCor/README.md

 Here are some example commands you can use with AutoCor:

 Accepts auto-translate terms, not case-sensitive.

      `//cor [on|off]`

-     `//cor roll <n> <job|roll_name>`  -- set roll `//cor cc [n|off]`                -- Use crooked cards on roll [n] (default is 1st roll, 0 is off) `//cor aoe <slot|party> [on|off]` -- Set party slots to monitor for aoe range.
+     `//cor roll <n> <job|roll_name>`  -- set roll

+     `//cor cc [n|off]`                -- Use crooked cards on roll [n] (default is 1st roll, 0 is off)

+     `//cor aoe <slot|party> [on|off]` -- Set party slots to monitor for aoe range.

-     `//cor save`                      -- save settings on per character basis `//cor flip`                      -- Flip Roll 1 and Roll 2
+     `//cor save`                      -- save settings on per character basis

+     `//cor flip`                      -- Flip Roll 1 and Roll 2

-    when setting rolls with commands it will check <job/roll_name> against the rolls job, next checks if a roll name is or begins with <job/roll_name>.
+    When setting rolls with commands it will check <job/roll_name> against the rolls job, next checks if a roll name is or begins with <job/roll_name>.

         [n] is roll order